Sterling up on UK GDP, eyes first weekly rise in four

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv

-LONDON Oct 24 Sterling rose against the dollar on Friday after figures showed the UK economy met expectations and grew at a healthy pace, providing a relief for those worried that weakness overseas could be a drag on activity.
+LONDON Oct 24 Sterling rose on Friday after figures showed the UK economy slowing but in line with forecasts and still growing at a healthy pace, a relief for those worried that weakness overseas could be a heavier drag on activity.

 The pound moved further above $1.60 and on a broader trade-weighted basis was on track for its first weekly rise in four.